OnekiDevs/offdjs/README.md

 ## Commands

-To load commands you just need to create a folder in the root called `commands` and **offdjs** will read all the json and js files and will load them as global commands.

-**offdjs** can read subfolders within the `commands` folder to make managing commands easier
+To load commands you just need to create a folder in the root called `commands` and **offdjs** will read all the json and js files and will load them as global commands. **offdjs** can read subfolders within the `commands` folder to make managing commands easier.

 example: